The Clinical Psychology Research Lab directed by Dave Haaga focuses currently on three main areas of investigation:

 Tanner, M. A., Gray, J. J., & Haaga, D. A. F. (2012).
 Association of co-therapy supervision with client outcomes, attrition, and trainee effectiveness in a psychotherapy training clinic.
 Journal of Clinical Psychology, 68, 1241-1252.

 See more about the James J. Gray Psychotherapy Training Clinic.

 Over the years a number of patients have been treated for trichotillomania (TTM) (compulsive hair-pulling) in our training clinic and reported having had considerable trouble finding treatment providers with expertise in TTM.
-We have developed a stepped-care model to try to improve access to TTM and are conducting a study of this approach with support from the National Institute of Mental Health.
+We developed a stepped-care model to try to improve access to TTM and conducted a study of this approach with support from the National Institute of Mental Health.